Duration

 Overview

-As one of the world’s leading medical schools, the Melbourne Medical School attracts the highest achieving staff and students.
-You will learn collaboratively with like-minded peers and be mentored by world-class clinician researchers.
+As one of the world's leading medical schools, the Melbourne Medical School attracts top-notch staff and students who share your drive and ambition.
+You'll have the privilege of learning collaboratively with like-minded peers and being mentored by world-class clinician researchers who are at the forefront of their fields.

 Day-to-day experience

-Melbourne’s clinical school structure means that, after one year learning how to interact with patients and understanding the mechanisms behind their illnesses, you will spend the remainder of the course closely engaged with your colleagues in your hospital-based clinical school.
-This is where you will learn many aspects of medicine, such as talking with patients, examining them and contributing to their care – all with the support of excellent, passionate clinical teachers.
+After an initial year of learning how to interact with patients and understanding the mechanisms behind their illnesses, you'll spend the remainder of the course closely engaged with your colleagues in your hospital-based clinical school.
+This immersive experience will allow you to learn various aspects of medicine, such as communicating with patients, conducting examinations, and contributing to their care – all with the support and guidance of passionate clinical teachers.

 Opportunities

-The University of Melbourne’s Doctor of Medicine degree is highly regarded around the world.
-It’s your entry ticket to an endlessly fascinating and meaningful career, be that leading an international research team or caring for patients in a remote corner of Australia.
-You’re in demand.
+The University of Melbourne's MD is highly regarded worldwide, serving as your entry ticket to an endlessly fascinating and meaningful career.
+Whether you aspire to lead an international research team or provide compassionate care to patients in remote corners of Australia, this degree will open doors to a wide range of opportunities.

 Profile